shaojunL/heart-disease/README.md

 ## What did we learn from this project?
 * Handling imbalanced datasets with resampling
 * Logistic Regression
-* Plotting Histogram with respect to Categorial Values
+* Plotting the levels of a Categorical variable on a histogram
 * Collaborating through Github